-The University has been advised that the U.S. General Services Administration's Privately Owned Vehicle reimbursement rate has decreased to .56 cents per mile effective January 1, 2021.
+The University has been advised that the U.S. General Services Administration's Privately Owned Vehicle reimbursement rate has increased to 62.5 cents per mile effective July 1, 2022.

 Our mission is to support the university community's travel requests through a high quality automated process using the most economic means of travel.
 The University's Travel and Business Expenses Policy applies to all faculty and staff who incur expenses while engaged in University business or related travel and who intend to receive reimbursement from the University.
 The policy establishes responsibilities and guidelines for ensuring that travel and business expenses are valid, necessary, in compliance with University accounting procedures, and the most economical means.
 It pertains to travel and business expenses for all sources of University funds.
 The Public Funds Regulations and Supplemental Public Funds Regulations also apply to all faculty and staff who incur expenses while engaged in University business or related travel and who indent to receive reimbursement from the University.
 The PASSHE board of governors and chancellor establish these guidelines, standards, and limits on the spending of public funds.
 These policies and regulations are a great tool and reference point for the answers to your travel expense questions.
 Effective November 2, 2015 new tax procedures were issued that apply to all universities and the Office of the Chancellor.
 Certain subsistence reimbursements to employees who are not in overnight travel status are now taxable to the employee as compensation and will be made through payroll.
 Please see Procedure 2015-6.